 As an employer, one of your main objectives is to hire talented staff that will help you drive sales and propel your business to greater heights.
-Sometimes it can be hard to find the best talent for the job in your home country, so many people hire global remote employees to find the best people for their teams.
-If you frequently hire international employees, it's important to know the countries that have a mandatory 13th and/or 14th-month salary.
+However, finding the best talent for the job in your home country can be challenging.
+This is why many companies are now hiring global remote employees who are best suited to meet their needs.

-In payroll terms, a 13th month salary is an extra wage usually equal to one month's salary that is given to employees on top of their regular yearly wages.
+In payroll terms, 13th-month pay is an extra wage usually equal to one month's base salary that is given to employees on top of their regular yearly wages.
 As part of a global compensation policy, employers frequently provide this bonus to thank their employees for their hard work and dedication throughout the year.
 Some companies refer to this as a 'Christmas bonus' as they pay it during the Christmas holidays, and most Latin countries refer to it as an “aguinaldo”.
-A 14th month salary is an additional month of wages that is usually paid out in the summer months in addition to the 13th month salary, but is less common.

-The idea for a 13th month salary first came from the Philippines as a longstanding tradition to help families cover the costs of their Christmas holiday celebrations.
+The idea for 13th-month pay first came from the Philippines as a longstanding tradition to help families cover the costs of their Christmas holiday celebrations.
 A law was officially passed in 1975 mandating the bonus, as a response to the minimum wage not being raised for 5 years.

-It’s important to note — even if your company is based in a country that does not require 13th or 14th month salaries, you may still be obligated to pay the extra wages if your employee is living and working in a country that mandates it.
+It’s important to note that even if your company is based in a country that does not require 13th– or 14th-month pay, you may still be obligated to pay the extra wages if your employee is living and working in a country that mandates it.

 With the rise of global remote work, there are so many opportunities to hire the best talent from anywhere in the world.
 To grow your team of international talent, you need a dependable partner to back you up who knows the nuances of each country’s employment laws.